mm80843/T3.5/docs/bp_3.md

 ### Idea description

-The year 2020 will remain in the memory of all mankind as the year of the COVID-19.
-The pandemic has changed the world economy, the way people work and the design of buildings.
-As a consequence, indoor environmental quality monitoring systems have become important for several reasons: (1) to ensure that temperature and humidity conditions are adequate (in order to guarantee the comfort and productivity of the occupants); (2) to introduce actions to reduce energy consumption; and (3) to guarantee the quality of the air.
-In this scenario, the application of Internet of Things (IoT) in this type of systems makes it possible to collect data and control IEQ remotely.
-With this approach, this blueprint proposes an IoT architecture aimed at monitoring indoor environmental quality inside high occupancy buildings, with the focus on preventing the spread of the virus.
+The year 2020 will be remembered by all humanity as the year of COVID -19.
+The pandemic has changed the global economy, the way people work and the design of buildings.
+As a result, indoor environmental quality monitoring systems have become important for several reasons: (1) to ensure that temperature and humidity conditions are appropriate (to ensure occupant comfort and productivity), (2) to initiate measures to reduce energy consumption, and (3) to ensure air quality.
+In this scenario, the application of the Internet of Things (IoT) in this type of system enables the collection of data and the control of air quality remotely.
+With this approach, this design proposes an IoT architecture that aims to monitor indoor air quality in buildings with high occupancy to prevent the spread of the virus.

 ### Why?

-According to several researches, there is a significant relationship between air quality and spread of COVID-19 in closes areas.
-That is why CO2 and occupancy measurements are so important.
-To monitor these measurements would help to decide where and when to take actions in an intelligence and efficient manner, for example, by means of automatic ventilation systems.
-In addition, thermal comfort, visual comfort and acoustic comfort would be always maintained.
+According to several studies, there is a significant correlation between air quality and the spread of COVID -19 indoors.
+This is why CO2 and occupancy measurements are so important.
+Monitoring these measurements would help decide where and when to take action in an intelligent and efficient way, for example through automatic ventilation systems.
+In addition, thermal, visual and acoustic comfort would always be maintained.

 ### Contextual situations